tlinkowski/tlinkowski-superpom/README.md

 If you like what this plugin does, you can:

 1. [Fork](https://github.com/tlinkowski/tlinkowski-superpom/fork) this project.
-2. Change all the data related to Tomasz Linkowski to match your person / organization.
+2. Change data related to Tomasz Linkowski to match your person / organization (especially classes with `My` prefix).
 3. Set up your Bintray and Maven Central accounts.
 4. Release **your own** version of the Gradle Settings & SuperPOM plugin.